 Roxanne Zuniga Blackwood is a Mexican-American visual artist residing on the edge of Portland, Oregon in the small, growing City of Sherwood with her husband, two daughters and a small crew of pets.
 She spent her formative years in Modesto, a Central Valley city in California and spent over a decade in Silicon Valley before moving to the Pacific Northwest in 2010.
 She works with oils, acrylics, and water media.
-Roxanne is also an art instructor and contributing art exhibit curator for the Sherwood Center for the Arts.
+A former art gallery owner, Roxanne is also an art instructor and contributing art exhibit curator for the Sherwood Center for the Arts.

 I love to create, I always have since I was a child.
 When I was quite small, my artist father used to work late night hours for his "day job" so I saw him very little during the week.
 To let me know he was thinking of me, he would tape fantastical drawings onto the wall above my headboard.
 I would wake up to his drawings of clouds, animals and people flying in the sky.
 These drawings would bring me great joy as well as sparked my imagination.